hakan-onay/hakan-onay/README.md

 - 👋 Hi, I’m @hakan-onay
 - 🌱 I’m currently studying in Software Engineering at Erciyes University
-- 📫 If you wanna reach me you can reach from my mail address --> hakanonay100@gmail.com
+- 📫 If you wanna reach me you can reach from my mail address or linkedin --> hakanonay100@gmail.com & www.linkedin.com/in/hakan-onay-826364253/

 <!---
 hakan-onay/hakan-onay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.